Dublin Therapeutic Massage Clinic

 During the lockdown period when the business was closed a deep clean and a risk assessment on cleaning of necessary items took place.
 All unnecessary items have been removed or relocated.

 A risk assessment and cleaning procedure has been developed for the whole building by the landlord, which includes the hallway, stairs, entrance and toilets.
 Dublin Therapeutic Massage Clinic have carried out risk assessments and updated cleaning procedures for the clinic rooms, reception and office space.

-The therapists (Alana Digan and Rachel Chambers) will self-monitor for signs and symptoms of COVID-19 every day.
-Alana Digan and Rachel Chambers will take their temperatures every day.
+The therapists will self-monitor for signs and symptoms of COVID-19 every day including regular antigen tests.
+They will take their temperatures every day.

-Should the therapists develop a temperature or symptoms of illness, all appointments will be cancelled and they will self-isolate for 14 day or seek to obtain COVID-19 testing so they can be cleared of infection and return to work.
+Should the therapists develop a temperature or symptoms of illness, test positive on an antigen or PCR test, or be a close contact, all appointments will be cancelled and they will self-isolate in accordance to HSE guidelines.

 Strict hand hygiene and cough etiquette will be adhered to and a mask worn during all appointments.

-Outside of the work environment Alana Digan and Rachel Chambers will be vigilant in social distancing and hygiene.
+Outside of the work environment our therapists will be vigilant in social distancing and hygiene.